rinta-git/my-interview-prep/README.md

 • HOC and HOF

 HOC: Takes a component as its argument and returns a new component that wraps the original component.
-It is useful for reusing component logic across multiple components</br>
-It is usefull for authentication, logging data, styling and theming.</br>
+It is useful for reusing component logic across multiple components.It is usefull for authentication, logging data, styling and theming.</br>

 HOF: Takes a function as its argument and returns a new function.</br>
 Higher order functions can help improve the legibility of your code by making it more concise and easy to understand.
 This can help speed up the development process and make it easier to debug code.
 Second, higher order functions can help organize your code into smaller chunks, making it easier to maintain and extend.</br>